 Underestimating build-out: Optometry build-outs are specialized.
 Get contractor quotes before committing to a space.

-Focusing only on rent: A cheap lease in a bad location is not a bargain.
+Focusing only on rent: A cost-effective lease in a bad location is not a bargain.
 Total economics include marketing cost to overcome poor visibility.

 Personal preference over business logic: The charming Victorian building downtown may not be where your target patients shop.